sirMackk/py3tftp/README.md

                         privileges.
   --ack-timeout ACK_TIMEOUT
                         Timeout for each ACK of the lock-step.
 Default: 0.5.
-  --conn-timeout CONN_TIMEOUT
+  --timeout TIMEOUT     Timeout before the server gives up on a transfer and
-                        Timeout before the server gives up on a transfer and closes the connection.
+                        closes the connection.
 Default: 3.
   -l FILE_LOG, --file-log FILE_LOG
                         Append output to log file.